aoloe/scribus-newsletter/README.md

 # The Scribus Newsletter

-<strike>Weekly</strike> Monthly newsletter about scribus development
+<strike>Weekly</strike> Monthly newsletter about the Scribus <strike>development</strike> development, the new features and all the nice things published with it.

 The newsletter will be translated in multiple languages and published on